 - I am doing/thinking/feeling some sexual behaviour that sounds weird to me but I am scared that if I check it out I might get into trouble

 - I know I’m doing some sexual behaviour that is wrong and I want to stop, but don’t know how

 - I am doing some sexual behaviour that is not okay, I don’t want to stop, but I’ll be in trouble if anyone finds out

 - I am doing some sexual behaviour that feels fine for me but others think is bad/ illegal/ disturbing – I want them off my back.

 - I did some sexual behaviour a long time ago and I am not sure who I can talk to about it now without getting into trouble

-THEN THE STOP ADULT PROGRAMME MAY BE ABLE TO HELP.
+THEN STOP'S ADULT SERVICES MAY BE ABLE TO HELP.